 We have had these and I’m a HUGE fan.
 24 pages of coloring, fits in a purse, and the marker has no color.
 Color only shows up on the page when the marker touches it..soooo nice if you don’t want to worry about marker getting on skin and walls.
 My 2 year old can kind of scribble lines on this, and my 4 year old can start to color in the lines.
 This is a sure fire dinosaur activity preschoolers will leave you alone to work on!
 Sometimes 10 minutes of quiet is SO nice.

 I will keep adding to this list as I find things that my kids would love having to do with Dinos.
-Do you have anything that your kids loved having to do with Dinos?
-I’d love to now!
+Do you have any dinosaur activities preschoolers would love that I’m missing?
+I’d love to know!
 Leave a comment and I’ll see if I can add it here.